$\mathbf{\beta}$-delayed proton emission from $\mathbf{^{11}}$Be in effective field theory

 The total amplitude $\mathcal{A}$ is the sum of the amplitudes with and without resonance $\mathcal{A} =\mathcal{A}_{C}^{(a)} + \mathcal{A}_{CS}^{(b)} + \mathcal{A}_{CS}^{(c)}$.

 At LO, the Coulomb-modified effective range in the $^{10}\text{Be}-p$ system is zero and the amplitude reduces to

-\paragraph{\bf Results without final state interactions.} We consider two scenarios: beta-delayed proton emission with and without final state interactions from a low-lying resonance in $^{11}$B. We start with the first scenario and use the one-neutron separation energy of $^{11}$Be $S_n=0.5016$~MeV~\cite{Kelley:2012qua}.
+\paragraph{\bf Results without resonant final state interactions.} We consider two scenarios: beta-delayed proton emission with and without resonant final state interactions from a low-lying resonance in $^{11}$B. We start with the first scenario and use the one-neutron separation energy of $^{11}$Be $S_n=0.5016$~MeV~\cite{Kelley:2012qua}.
 In Fig.~\ref{fig:gamma-be11}, we plot the differential decay rate $d\Gamma/dE$ as a function of the kinetic energy $E$ of the outgoing hadrons.
 The solid line gives the result obtained by Baye and Tursunov~\cite{Baye:2010cj}.
-The dash-dotted line shows the EFT result with an uncertainty band obtained by adding an uncertainty of order $R_{\text{core}}/R_{\text{halo}}\approx 40$~\% from higher order corrections.
-The remaining curve includes final state interactions and will be discussed below.
+The dash-dotted line shows the EFT result with an uncertainty band obtained by adding an uncertainty of order $R_{\text{core}}/R_{\text{halo}}\approx 40$~\% from higher order corrections where we use the smallest value of $R_{\text{halo}}$ given by $1/\gamma_0$ while we estimate $R_{\text{core}}$ by the effective range $r_0$ as a conservative estimate.
+The remaining curve includes resonant final state interactions and will be discussed below.

 For the branching ratio, we obtain $b_p=\Gamma/\Gamma_{\rm total} = (1.31 \pm 0.51) \times 10^{-8}$ where the EFT uncertainty is again estimated to be of the order of 40~\%.
 Correspondingly, we obtain for the decay rate $\Gamma = (6.6 \pm 2.6)\times 10^{-10}~{\rm s}^{-1}$.
 Baye and Tursunov~\cite{Baye:2010cj} obtain $\Gamma=1.5\times 10^{-9}~{\rm s}^{-1}$ which differs by a factor of $2.3$ from our result.
 We note, however, that they used a Woods-Saxon potential with Coulomb interactions tuned to reproduce $^{11}$B properties in the final state.
 Both theoretical results are significantly smaller than the experimental results reported in Refs.~\cite{Borge:2012nz,Riisager:2014rma,Riisager:2014gia,Ayyad:2019kna}.